Azure-Samples/LUIS-DevOps-Template/docs/feature-branches-and-running-pipelines.md

 1. The merge to master triggers the full CI/CD pipeline which:
    * Creates a new LUIS app version from the merged source
    * Runs unit test against it
+   * If the tests fail, GitHub notifies repository members by email.
    * If tests pass, creates a [GitHub Release](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) of the repository
    * Runs LUIS quality tests to determine and publish the F-measure of the new LUIS app version